pmoons/yar/API.md

     - `path` - determines the cookie path.
 Defaults to _'/'_.
     - `isSameSite` - enables the `same-site` cookie parameter.
 Default to 'Lax'.
 Can be `'Strict'|'Lax'|false`.
     - `isSecure` - determines whether or not to transfer using TLS/SSL.
 Defaults to _true_.
     - `isHttpOnly` - determines whether or not to set HttpOnly option in cookie.
-Defaults to _false_.
+Defaults to _true_.
     - `ttl` - sets the time for the cookie to live in the browser, in milliseconds.
 Defaults to null (session time-life - cookies are deleted when the browser is closed).
-- `customSessionIDGenerator` - an optional function to create custom session IDs.
-Must return a string and have the signature `function (request)` where:
-    - `request` - (optional) is the original **request** received from the client.

 #### Route Options
 You can also add these options on a route per route basis at `config.plugins.yarnemia`:
   - `skip` - a boolean value which, if true, means no session with be attached to the request (defaults to false).

 #### Methods

-**yarnemia** adds the `yarnemia` property to every request object and initializes the `yarnemia.id` on the first request from each browser.
+**Yarnemia** adds the `yarnemia` property to every request object and initializes the `yarnemia.id` on the first request from each browser.
 The `request.yarnemia` interface provides the following methods:

 - `reset()` - clears the session and assigns a new session id.
 - `set(key, value)` - assigns a value (string, object, etc) to a given key which will persist across requests.
 Returns the value.